tysun/derez/README.md

 ---

-## Why Obscura?
+## Why Derez?

-Obscura redefines explainability by moving beyond traditional approaches to model interpretation.
+Derez redefines explainability by moving beyond traditional approaches to model interpretation.
 Its unique innovations include:

 1. **Context-Aware Explanations**: Insights are dynamic, adapting to the operational environment and data context.
 2. **Advanced Visualizations**: Clear, interactive visuals that make even complex models interpretable for technical and non-technical users alike.